How Many Gallons Is 21 Liters

 Scenario Why 21 L Matters How the Gallon Conversion Helps

 Camping & Outdoor Adventures A family of four plans a weekend at a remote lakeside cabin.
 The water tank holds 21 L of fresh water.
+That said, Converting to gallons (≈ 5.
 55 US gal) lets them compare the tank’s capacity with the typical 5‑gal jerry‑can they’ll need to carry, ensuring they bring enough containers.
-Converting to gallons (≈ 5.
+Think about it:

 Quick Reference Card